sidharth178/Disaster-Response-Pipeline/README.md

  4. data: This folder contains categories datasets and sample messages .

- 5. app: This folder cointains the run.py which iniate the web app.
+ 5. app: This folder cointains the run.py which iniate the web app .

 ### Overview